donejs/donejs/docs/guide.md

   }
 });

-QUnit.module('pmo/restaurant/list');
+export default fixture;
 ```

 #### Test the view model

-Now we can add the actual tests for our view model to the end of `pmo/restaurants/list/list_test.js`:
+Now we can add the actual tests for our view model by changing `pmo/restaurants/list/list_test.js` to:

 ```
+import { statesFixture, citiesFixture, restaurantsFixture } from 'pmo/models/fixtures';

+QUnit.module('pmo/restaurant/list');

 QUnit.asyncTest('loads all states', function() {
   var vm = new ViewModel();
   vm.attr('states').then(states => {